 What is God’s will?
 I believe Romans 12:2 states it best: “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 In other words, stop following the idols of this darkened world–renew your mind in Christ.
 When you pray for the Holy Spirit to guide, convict, and lead you to do his will, you are asking in the type of tone where He will hear and gladly answer.

-4 You adulterous people, don’t you know that friendship with the world means enmity against God?
-Therefore, anyone who chooses to be a friend of the world becomes an enemy of God.
-5 Or do you think Scripture says without reason that he jealously longs for the spirit he has caused to dwell in us ?
-6 But he gives us more grace.
-That is why Scripture says: “God opposes the proud but shows favor to the humble.”
+4 You adulterers and adulteresses, don’t you know that friendship with the world is hostility toward God?
+Whoever therefore wants to be a friend of the world makes himself an enemy of God.
+5 Or do you think that the Scripture says in vain, “The Spirit who lives in us yearns jealously”?
+6 But he gives more grace.
+Therefore it says, “God resists the proud, but gives grace to the humble.

 Under the inspiration of the Holy Spirit, the apostle James continues to scold his listeners.
 He calls them “adulterous” people.
 This is an interesting terminology to use, but it makes sense as it relates to our relationship with God.
 As the church of Christ, we are His bride.
 God made a covenant with us when He died on the cross for our sins.
 He who knew no sin became sin for us so that we might receive the righteousness of God.